agilepro/software-craftsmanship/docs/Coding/Syntax Conventions/public-or-private-member.md

 In these cases, it is not only acceptable to use public members, but it is preferable.

 Here is the class with getters and setters.
-There is a lot more to maintain;  you can’t ignore that extra cost.
+There is a lot more to maintain;  you can't ignore that extra cost.
 This is a simple class, but the getters and setters double the size of it.
 What is the benefit of that increased maintenance cost?
 Not enough to warrant it.

 ```
 class Sample